 The Environment and Social Safeguards and Stakeholder Liaison and Engagement Officer (Safeguards Officer) is a full-time position (20% safeguards, 80% stakeholder liaison) located in the PMU and reporting to the Project Manager.
-This person will ensure the implementation, monitoring, review, and update of the Environmental and Social Management Framework (ESMF), and any other instruments prepared under the ESMF such as Environmental and Social Management Plans (ESMP).
-This person will be responsible for ensuring that project safeguards comply with the Financing Agreement, Tonga's laws, and the World Bank's Safeguard Policies, and for implementing the SEP and the GRM.
+This person will ensure implementation, monitoring, review, and update of the ESMF, and any other instruments prepared under the ESMF such as Environmental and Social Management Plans.
+This person will be responsible for ensuring that Project safeguards comply with the Financing Agreement, Tonga's laws, and the World Bank's Safeguard Policies, and for implementing the SEP and the GRM.